rapidez/docs/src/4.x/indexer.md

 /api/admin/index/MODEL?token=RAPIDEZ_TOKEN
 ```

 Replace `MODEL` with the name from the [models config](https://github.com/rapidez/core/blob/master/config/rapidez/models.php), most likely `product`, `category` or maybe a custom model you've created like `blog`.
-The `RAPIDEZ_TOKEN` is coming from your `.env`.
+The `RAPIDEZ_TOKEN` comes from your `.env`.
 If you do a `POST` request it will add / update an item and a `DELETE` request will remove an item from the index.
 The accepted parameters:

 | Param    | Required | Data  |
 | -------- | -------- | ----- |